Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Becker CPA Review

 Our comprehensive evaluation and review of the Becker CPA Review course

 When it comes to CPA exam prep, many consider Becker to be king.
 Almost every accounting organization, from Big 4 accounting firms to government agencies, trusts Becker to get their accountants fully prepped and across the CPA finish line.
 But is a review course the best just because it is endorsed by so many large and prestigious entities?
 We delve into the finer points of the Becker CPA Review course in this detailed guide and analyze its strengths and weaknesses.

 Given this is a lengthy, comprehensive review, we’ve included jump-to links above for your convenience.

 In the video above, John from the Test Prep Insight team (who by the way passed all four sections of the CPA exam on his first attempt) breaks down everything you need to know about the Becker CPA review courses.
 As always, you can find more details regarding Becker in our full written review below.

-Becker offers CPA candidates three distinct courses form which to choose.
+Becker offers CPA candidates four distinct courses form which to choose.
 These prep packages generally vary by level of resources and study materials, and include the following offerings:

 Offering fewer practice questions and no live classes, this is really an essentials-only package.
 The Advantage course runs for right around $2,500, though it can often be found on sale for less.
 As far as essentials-only starter courses go, this about the most expensive in the CPA exam prep space.

 Next up, the Premium course is roughly the same as the Advantage package, but adds in additional practice questions, live online classes, and unlimited access.
 This is Becker’s most popular package and generally considered their “standard” course for CPA exam prep.